Althing: Personal union

-The Act of Union (which took effect on 1 December 1918) made Iceland a state in personal union with the king of Denmark.
+The Act of Union (which took effect on 1 December 1918) made Iceland a state in personal union with the Kingdom of Denmark.
 It was set to expire after 25 years, when either state could choose to leave the union.
 The Althing was granted unrestricted legislative power.
 In 1920, the number of members of the Althing was increased to 42.
 Since 1945, the Althing has customarily assembled in the autumn.
 With the Constitutional Act of 1934, the number of members was increased by seven and the system of national representatives abolished in favour of one providing for eleven seats used to equalize discrepancies between the parties' popular vote and the number of seats they received in the Althing, raising the number of members of the Althing to 49.
 In 1934, the voting age was also lowered to 21.
 Further changes in 1942 provided for an additional three members and introduced proportional representation in the double-member constituencies.
 The constituencies were then 28 in number: 21 single-member constituencies; six double-member constituencies; and Reykjavík, which elected eight members.
 With the additional eleven equalization seats, the total number of members was thus 52.

 Republic

-When Denmark was occupied by Germany on 9 April 1940, the union with Iceland was effectively severed.
+The union with Iceland was effectively made inoperable when the Kingdom of Denmark was occupied by Germany on 9 April 1940.
 On the following day, the Althing passed two resolutions, investing the Icelandic cabinet with the power of Head of State and declaring that Iceland would accept full responsibility for both foreign policy and coastal surveillance.
 A year later, the Althing adopted a law creating the position of Regent to represent the Crown.
 This position continued until the Act of Union was repealed, and the Republic of Iceland established, at a session of the Althing held at Þingvellir on 17 June 1944.

 In 1959, the system of electoral districts was changed completely.
 The country was divided into eight constituencies with proportional representation in each, in addition to the previous eleven equalization seats.
 The total number of members elected was 60.
 In 1968, the Althing approved the lowering of the voting age to 20 years.
 A further amendment to the Constitution in 1984 increased the number of members to 63 and reduced the voting age to 18 years.
+Further major changes were introduced in the Althing in May 1991: the two chambers, by that point having identical election methods and identical membership, were merged into a single chamber, thus introducing unicameralism.
 By a constitutional amendment of June 1999, implemented in May 2003, the constituency system was again changed.
 The number of constituencies was cut from eight to six; constituency boundaries were to be fixed by law.
-Further major changes were introduced in the Althing in May 1991: the assembly now sits as a unicameral legislature.
 There are currently twelve standing committees.

-Recent elections
+Recent and future elections

-While elections may be held every four years, they can be held more frequently due to extenuating circumstances.